RakOLion/HTML-Custom-Markup-Interpreter/README.md

 ## Installation
 1. Download the files for the project.
 2. Install required dependencies (ideally within a virtual environment - [Tutorial](https://docs.python.org/3/tutorial/venv.html)).
+3. Create a stylesheet for your end-page and install prism.js (for code blocks).
+Place these within your project directory and (if necessary) modify the prefix string to reference the correct file path.
-3. (Optional) Install Notepad++ and import the .udl file for custom syntax highlighting
+4. (Optional) Install Notepad++ and import the .udl file for custom syntax highlighting.

 ## Usage
 Import the .udl file as a custom language in Notepad++ (Language > User Defined Language > Define your language > Import).